danish-song-of-liberation/nnl2/README.md

 The framework is divided into three main components:

 1. Tensor System (100% complete)
-2. Autodiff System (with 5 different modes) (30% complete) (I have completely completed a prototype in Lisp that allows me to process graphs of any complexity)
+2. Autodiff System (with 5 different modes) (50% complete) (MVP is 70-80% ready)
 3. Neural Networks Implementations

+Its only beginning.

 # Documentation